-UPDATE – this show first aired on Brighton’s Radio Reverb on Sunday 25 March 2018.
-To listen to it, you can catch up iTunes or Podomatic
+This show first aired on Brighton’s Radio Reverb on Sunday 25 March 2018.
+Click on the logo below to listen:

 But that certainly doesn’t mean that the brewery is standing still.
 The contemporary brewing scene in Sussex is currently displaying rich seam of local talent, and Harvey’s is assertively engaging with all the opportunities that this brings.
 From packaging some of the old favourites in cans, through to a new range of keg beer, to a highly acclaimed collaboration with Burning Sky, this is a brewery that has survived for nearly 230 years for one very good reason: like the wisest of all our elders, it recognises the value of tradition but does not turn its face away from progress.

-So, you can imagine my excitement when Miles Jenner invited me and Fermentation’s resident beer sommelier, Jane Peyton, to join him in the brewery for a very rare brew of the Harvey’s Imperial Extra Double Stout.
-You can find out how we got on, and hear an interview with Miles Jenner himself, on this month’s show.
+So, you can imagine Emma’s excitement when Miles Jenner invited her and Fermentation’s resident beer sommelier, Jane Peyton, to join him in the brewery for a very rare brew of the Harvey’s Imperial Extra Double Stout.
+You can find out how they got on, and hear an interview with Miles Jenner himself, on this month’s show.

 And here’s that Imperial Extra Double Stout, running straight off the mash tun.
 Compare the colour to the Harvey’s Best Bitter running off behind it.
 Black gold!